Sign In Sign Up

 • Remaining Principal Outstanding: $2.58M

 Current Status: We continue to collaborate closely with Georges Karam and his UK HoldCo team to protect KBX Note holder interests and ultimately CLD Note holder interests upon the conclusion of the liquidation.
 The UK HoldCo, which is the secured guarantor of the KBX Note (and future secured guarantor of the CLD Note post The Cloud’s liquidation) has been fully operational now for several months in the UK under a new name and brand, “Global Food Ventures”, or “GFV”.
 To ensure GFV continues to achieve scale, attract equity investment and ultimately service and repay both KBX and CLD Notes, Percent and Aluna have extended GFV terms and conditions to postpone the repayment of the KBX Note by one year and GFV has subsequently accepted these terms.
-Counsel continues to advocate to the liquidator and ADGM courts Percent’s senior secured position and desire to facilitate the sale of assets to Georges Karam to be purchased by transferring the totality of the outstanding CLD Notes to GSFV in consideration for the purchase price.
-A formal creditors meeting occurred on February 27, 2025, that was largely procedural in nature and did not receive any clarity on current offers on the assets, however, we did learn it is the liquidator’s view that the process will take several months.
+Counsel continues to advocate to the liquidator and ADGM courts Percent’s senior secured position and desire to facilitate the sale of assets to Georges Karam to be purchased by transferring the totality of the outstanding CLD Notes to GFV in consideration for the purchase price.
 The liquidator followed up on March 12, 2025, with a statement of affairs outlining the assets and liabilities of the company, as well as minutes and an attendees list from the meeting.
 Georges Karam, Percent and Aluna hosted a webinar on March 12, 2025, and discussed the original rationale for CLD and KBX Notes, events and progress to date, the vision for GFV and paths to debt repayment for both CLD Notes and the KBX Note.
+As of June 2025, Percent and Aluna Partners have been in ongoing active dialogue with Georges Karam and Eptalex in order to facilitate an orderly separation of The Cloud and NewCo while ensuring CLD1 2023-1, CLD1 2023-2 and KBX1 2023-1 holders are protected.
+With counsel, we continue to work with the liquidators and ADGM courts to advance Cloud’s liquidation and facilitate the sale of its assets to Georges Karam’s UK HoldCo, Global Food Ventures, through a transfer of the CLD Notes.
+Since the February 27 creditors’ meeting and March 12 statement of affairs, no formal updates have been issued, but counsel remains engaged and expects an update shortly.
+GFV has made operational progress, growing revenue, expanding its footprint, and raising $300K in junior capital.
+Two acquisitions expected to close by August will be funded by ~$1.6M in subordinated debt.
+GFV is currently unable to resume interest payments under the KBX Note without hindering growth.
+We are negotiating a revised forbearance agreement to extend PIK interest, with terms aligned to upcoming acquisitions, improved cash flow, and a revised financial model.
+The KBX Note principal stood at $2.78M as of May 31.

 Rocketfy: Exposure to a senior corporate loan